 The contribution requirement for active employees is governed by §51.1-1400(D) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to the Partnership by the Virginia General Assembly.
-The Partnership's contractually required employer contribution rate for the year ended June 30, 2023 was 1.12% of covered employee compensation for employees in the VRS State Employee Health Insurance Credit Program.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
+The Partnership's contractually required employer contribution rate for the year ended June 30, 2024 was 1.12% of covered employee compensation for employees in the VRS State Employee Health Insurance Credit Program.
+This rate was the approved General Assembly rate which was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the Partnership to the VRS State Employee Health Insurance Credit Program were \$189,824 and \$161,461 for the years ended June 30, 2023 and June 30, 2022, respectively.
+Contributions from the Partnership to the VRS State Employee Health Insurance Credit Program were \$229,436 and \$189,824 for the years ended June 30, 2024 and June 30, 2023, respectively.

-In June 2022, the Commonwealth made a special contribution of approximately \$8.5 million which was applied to the Health Insurance Credit Plan for state employees.
-This special payment was authorized by a budget amendment included in Chapter 1 of the 2022 Appropriation Act.
+In June 2023, the Commonwealth made a special contribution of approximately \$8.5 million which was applied to the Health Insurance Credit Plan for state employees.
+This special payment was authorized by